Miscellaneous white spored Wood-inhabiting Mushrooms

 All are saprophytic (or parasitic!) on conifers (or not fussy) unless otherwise specified.

-Armillaria - the honey mushroom - a popular edible, but there are a half a dozen species that have recently been separated from each other and some people react negatively to some of them (with some people thinking that Armillarias growing on hardwood are more likely to upset your stomach).
+Armillaria - the honey mushrooms, popular edibles, but there are now a half a dozen local species that have been acknowledged in the last decades and some people react negatively to some of them (with some people thinking that Armillarias growing on hardwoods are more likely to upset your stomach, but guidebooks in Europe say the opposite, so who knows.
+Perhaps they are all potentially poisonous).
 The previously unknown different species have led to this mushroom getting the nickname "The mushroom of a thousand faces", as there may or may not be a lot of scales on the cap and stem, a well developed ring or just a slight partial veil, and they can range from small to quite large.
-But they will always be larger than most other mushrooms in this category, have some kind of a partial veil and a stem that looks like it was stuffed with a cottony pith.
-They grow on wood (sometimes buried and appearing from the ground) sometimes in large clusters and are in the Marasmioid clade.
+But they will always be larger than most other mushrooms in this category, almost always have some kind of a partial veil and a stem that looks like it was stuffed with a cottony pith.
+They grow on wood (sometimes buried and appearing from the ground) sometimes in large clusters and are in the Marasmiineae sub-order.
 A very common parasite.
 Usually 5-10cm except for the larger species.
 Many species have glow in the dark mycelium (bioluminescence).

-A. nabsnona - slender, orange-brown cap with few cap scales, spring or fall, prefers alder.
+A. nabsnona - slender, bright orange-brown cap with few cap scales, spring or fall, prefers alder.

-A. ostoyae (solidipes) - stout, dark or pale brown, much scalier. (usually conifers), usually with the most developed ring of any species.
+A. solidipes (ostoyae) - stout, dark or pale brown, much scalier. (usually conifers), usually with the most developed ring of any species.

-A. cepistipes - larger, somewhat scaly.
+A. cepistipes - somewhat scaly.
 The only one noted to sometimes have marginate gills.
 Hardwoods.

 Tricholomopsis - very beautiful colourful mushrooms on wood.
-Probably in the Hygrophoroid clade.
+Probably in the Pleurotineae, which is normally filled with "oyster" species.
 Usually around 5cm.

-T. rutilans - pink with black scales, bright yellow gills.
+T. rutilans - pink with black scales (both cap and stem), bright yellow gills.
 Resembles Gymnopilus luteofolius.
-May get >5cm.
+May get >5cm and somewhat stocky.

-Flammulina - this is what Enoki looks like in the wild, and the amazing morphologic change into a needle-thin long stemmed mushroom with a pinprick head and smooth white stem is an astonishing example of how environmental conditions can change a species.
-On the small side, with a dark velvety stem when mature (and difficult to ID before then).
-Not hygrophanous.
-Grows on hardwood.
-Not uncommon in the spring and fall.
-Usually <5cm.
-Related to Armillaria.
+Flammulina - this is what Enoki looks like in the wild, and the amazing morphologic change into a all-white, needle-thin, long stemmed mushroom with a pinprick head is an astonishing example of how environmental conditions can change a species.
+They are on the small side (<5 cm), with a dark velvety stem when mature (and difficult to ID before then).
+Somewhat viscid orange-brown cap that is not hygrophanous, growing on hardwood.
+Not uncommon year round.
+Related to Armillaria (above) and Strobilurus.
 Japanese growers (who are usually heavy consumers) of this mushroom in Nagano were found to have much lower cancer rates than those in other Japanese provinces.

-F. velutipes - orange-brown cap, may be viscid.
+F. velutipes - may occur here as well

 Other miscellaneous mushrooms - usually adnexed to adnate gills.